-The best backups are automated (hence frequent), versioned (so you can recover deleted or hacked files) and off-site (no worries about disasters).
+The best backups are automated (hence frequent), versioned (so you can recover from deleted or hacked files) and off-site (no worries about natural disasters or the host going bust).

-To set them up you’ll obviously need somewhere to store them, and the good news is if you have an Office 365 subscription you already have 1 TB of free OneDrive storage that is probably largely unused.
-(Other cloud providers can also be used.)
+To set them up you’ll obviously need somewhere to store them, and the good news is if you have a Microsoft 365 subscription you already have 1 TB of free OneDrive storage that is probably largely unused.
+The rest of this post assumes you will use that, but other cloud providers can also be used – there is a slightly different process for using Wasabi, for example.

-Unfortunately, most control panels can’t use this sort of cloud storage.
+Unfortunately, most control panels can’t use this sort of cloud storage they expect to backup by SFTP rather than S3 or WebDAV.
 This is where Duplicacy comes in – it’s fast, efficient and secure, available for Linux, OSX and Windows and the command line version is free for personal use.
 The catch is it’s a bit tricky to set up and the documentation is sparse, so that’s what this post is about.

-This post is specifically about backing up websites from a linux server to OneDrive – for backups from Windows see our earlier post.
+This post is specifically about backing up websites from a Linux server – for backups from Windows see our earlier post.

 Initial set up